haf-tech/kabanero-101/kabanero-101/kabanero-101-demo-ocp4/step02.md

 `oc get task -n kabanero nodejs-express-build-push-task -o yaml`{{execute}}

-This extract the assemble, validates if thee collection is available before building and pushing the new created docker image.
+This extract the assemble, validates if the collection is available before building and pushing the new created docker image.
 Consider that two input parameter are used, referenced as ``PipelineResource``, named ``git-source`` and ``docker-image``.

-`oc get task -n kabanero image-scan-task -o yaml`{{execute}}
+`oc get task -n kabanero nodejs-express-image-scan-task -o yaml`{{execute}}

 This pulls the new created image and scans it.